eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 ```

 There are a couple of rules around which spells are available for a player to cast at a given point in the battle.
-These include if they have enough mana to purchase the spell, and if the spell is an effect that it is either not active or on its last turn.
+These include whether they have enough mana to purchase the spell and if the spell is an effect that is either not active or on its last turn.
-We will next translate these rules into a function which we can supply the current `BattleState` to and return the possible `Spell` listing.
+We will next translate these rules into a function that we can supply the current `BattleState` to and return the possible `Spell` listing.

 ```typescript
 const hasBattleEnded = (state: BattleState) =>